Accommodations: Hosteria Airport Garden

 Accommodations: Refugio de Intag

 Today is a change of venue and a rest day to recover from all of our high altitude hikes we've embarked on thus far.
 We will pack our things and say "Adios" to Casa Mojanda after breakfast.
 We will enjoy a change in environment today while resting our legs and experiencing a taste of Ecuador’s wild diversity.
 We board our transportation and travel through changing landscapes into the Intag Valley for a visit to a coffee plantation in a tropical cloud forest.
-After lunch, we’ll visit a local community based producer of soaps and a producer of products made from the strong fibers of the Cabuya (Fique) plant.
+After lunch, we will journey out for a hike to check out the native flora and unique bird life.
 After the tour we will check into Refugio de Intag, our cozy cabins located in a breathtaking cloud forest.
 We will have free time until tonight's delicious dinner is served.

 Hiking Mileage: varies